menakaprabu/VersionService/README.md

 3. Set the java path in the environmental variable.

 # GitBash to clone and run the application to your local machine.
-1. Download from git bash based on your machine(MAC or Windows) https://git-scm.com/downloads
+1. Download and install git bash based on your machine(MAC or Windows) https://git-scm.com/downloads

 # Steps to download the jar.